seanreid1997/code-institute-p2-resubmission/README.md

 7. I want the website to be browser compatible.
 8. I want users to be able to track their progress.
 9. I want users to be able to provide feedback on their experience.
-10. I want users to be able to login/register.
-11. I want the website to be responsive.
+10. I want the website to be responsive.
-12. I want users to be able to return to home without using browser back button.
+11. I want users to be able to return to home without using browser back button.

 ## Design